• About

 Food and drink, Kuala Lumpur, Malaysia, Photography, Travel

 I’ve had an enforced lazy Sunday today.
 It’s nothing to do with my back as that’s pretty much fixed now.
-The weather here in KL was gloriously sunny this morning so after finishing a few chores and nipping out of my more usual Roti Canai breakfast.
+The weather here in KL was gloriously sunny this morning after I’d finished a few chores and nipped out for my usual Roti Canai breakfast.

 I’ll miss this!
 Two Roti with a variety of curry sauces and a coffee for breakfast.